Emergent Introspection in AI is Content-Agnostic: Experiment 1: Detecting Injections vs. Detecting What Was Injected

 \paragraph{Confabulations are lexically more concrete, more positive, and less arousing} Our 821 concepts span a range of Brysbaert word-level concreteness norms \citep{brysbaert2014concreteness} (pool mean 3.76, $SD = 1.02$) and Warriner word-level valence norms \citep{warriner2013norms} (pool mean 5.51, $SD = 1.33$).
 We use these norms to ask: when the model confabulates, are its guesses systematically pulled toward particular psycholinguistic properties?

-Across Qwen's 3,426 confabulation trials (coherent detections with incorrect identification) for which we could extract and norm the hallucinated concept, we find, strikingly, that hallucinated concepts are substantially more concrete than the injected concepts.
-These shifts are not merely an artifact of Qwen's apple obsession (even though apples are highly concrete and generally positively valenced).
+Across Qwen's confabulation trials which hallucinate concepts we could extract and norm (3,426 in total), we find, strikingly, that hallucinated concepts are substantially more concrete than the injected concepts.
+These shifts are not merely an artifact of Qwen's apple obsession (though apples are highly concrete and generally positively valenced).
 Excluding all apple confabulations ($n = 918$ remaining), the concreteness shift persists ($M = 4.06$ vs.\ $3.70$; $d = 0.30$, $p < .001$), as does the valence shift ($M = 6.59$ vs.\ $5.79$; $d = 0.56$, $p < .001$).
 Llama shows the same qualitative pattern ($n = 267$): confabulations are more concrete ($+0.28$, $p < .001$, $d = 0.25$), more positive ($+0.63$, $p < .001$, $d = 0.41$), and higher in word frequency ($d = 0.41$, $p < .001$).
 In short, when models confabulate about the content of an injected thought, they default to concepts that are concrete, positive, calm, and common---prototypical ``default'' concepts.